codekitchen/dinghy/README.md

 # dinghy

-Faster, friendlier Docker on OS X with Vagrant.
+Faster, friendlier Docker on OS X. Built on docker-machine.

+This is a WIP branch re-implementing dinghy on top of docker-machine.
+There is known brokenness.

 ## install